kalpeshnehete/infracloud_assignment/README.md

 # infracloud_assignment

+Technologies used : Python , Django Framework .
+To check the result use POSTMAN

 1] Using the githublink . clone the repositiory.

 2] Open the cmd and cd into the directory having manage.py file of the project